Slack Integration Guide | PagerDuty

 - Save time by leveraging PagerDuty Advance GenAI capabilities.

-- Efficiently getting context (e.g., @PagerDuty what changed?).
+- Efficiently getting context (for example, @PagerDuty what changed?).

-- Generating status updates (e.g., @PagerDuty draft a status update).
+- Generating status updates (for example, @PagerDuty draft a status update).

 - Summarizing the incident after resolution for